Privacy policy

 Under the United Kingdom’s Privacy and Electronic Communications (EC Directive) Regulations 2003 (hereafter referred to as the Regulations), the IGC is obliged to provide users of this website with a clear understanding of what cookies are used, what they are used for and how they can be managed.

-The IGC’s website uses analytical cookies to track how many people visit the website, what pages they look at and other analytical information such as how long they spend on each page.
+The IGC website uses analytical cookies from Google Analytics and Microsoft Clarity to track how many people visit the website, what pages they look at and other analytical information such as how long they spend on each page.
 This information is important to us because it allows us to respond to what is of interest to our users, making sure relevant information is clearly accessible, and gives us important feedback on how we are meeting the needs of our readers.
-We use Google Analytics, and more information about how Google Analytics cookies work can be found here.
+You can find more information about how cookies work for Google Analytics and Microsoft Clarity.

 We are following the information released by the Information Commissioner’s Office closely, particularly with regards to browser settings and compliance with the Regulations.